 Participation in the program for First Confession and First Holy Communion requires participation in regular Faith Formation through PREP or school in the second grade, as well as kindergarten and first grade.

 Notification of intent to marry must be given to the priest at least four to six months before marriage date.
 Marriage Preparation is required.
 At least one of the parties must be a registered member of the parish.
 Please contact Fr.
-Mitchell to begin preparations.
+Mark to begin preparations.

 As a summary and aid here is a simple, handy table summarizing the seven sacraments.
 It contains brief comments about their biblical backgrounds, the words and actions involved, their effects, and who can administer each of them: